pm-harshad-mane/Diagrams/PubMaticUserSyncup_Iframe.md

-        DSP->>Pug: Pass DSP User ID to PubMatic Pug->>Pug: Check consent, Read DSP ID, Set TPC to store DSP's User ID Pug->>Page: Set the KRTB cookie for the DSP UserSync->>SPug: Call to store client-side data to server-side SPug->>Aero: Keep map of our User ID to the DSP User IDs, all the data is receved through cookie header
+        DSP->>Pug: Pass DSP User ID to PubMatic Pug->>Pug: Check consent, Read DSP ID, Set TPC to store DSP's User ID Pug->>Page: Set the KRTB cookie for the DSP UserSync->>SPug: One Call to store client-side data to server-side SPug->>Aero: Keep map of our User ID to the DSP User IDs, all the data is receved through cookie header
     end